gomorpheus/morpheus-docs/installation/database/aurora/aurora-8.0.rst

 #.
 Click the ``Create New Database`` button
 #.
 Ensure the following settings are chosen for the database:

-    .. list-table:: **Minimum Required Database Settings**
+    .. list-table:: **Minimum Required Database Settings, others are at the customer's discretion**
         :header-rows: 1

         * - Setting
           - Value
+        * - Creation Method
+          - Standard Create
         * - Engine Type
-          - Amazon Aurora
-        * - Edition
-          - Amazon Aurora MySQL-Compatible Edition
+          - Aurora (MySQL Compatible)
         * - Engine Version
-          - Aurora (MySQL 5.7) 2.11.1 **(must be MySQL 5.7)**
+          - Aurora MySQL 3.05.2 (compatible with MYSQL 8.0.32) **(a higher 8.0 version can be chosen)**
         * - Templates
           - Production
+        * - DB Cluster Identifier
+          - Enter a name for the RDS in AWS
+        * - Master username
+          - Enter a username and note it for later
+        * - Credential Management
+          - Self-managed is recommended but either way be sure to note the password for later
         * - DB instance class
-          - db.r5.large (2 vCPUs 16GB RAM)
+          - db.r6g.large (2 vCPUs 16GB RAM)
         * - Multi-AZ deployment
           - Create an Aurora Replica
-        * - Database authentication options
+        * - Network type
-          - Password Authentication
+          - Be sure this matches the subnets being deployed to.
+For example, if the subnets supports IPv4 and IPv6, choose dual-stack mode
-        * - DB subnet group
+        * - VPC and DB subnet group
-          - Choose the created DB subnet group
+          - Choose the previously created DB subnet group from the correct VPC
         * - Existing VPC security groups
-          - Choose the created Security Group
+          - Choose the previously created Security Group

     .. note:: Any settings not listed above can be kept at their default, or items such as usernames, VPCs, monitoring, etc. are all preferences of the customer and will not affect the performance or availability

-    .. important:: **Do not create the initial database** for |morpheus| using the UI, it will be created following the ``app`` documentation
+    .. important:: **Do not create the initial database** for |morpheus| using the UI, it will be created following the ``App`` documentation

 Create Aurora Instance (CLI)
 ````````````````````````````